DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Projects/IR Supervision/Power, Sovereignty, State Supervision.md

 Should you choose the sovereign question, you will need to start writing it on the 16th which is next week.

-This will be tough.
-No matter though.
-This is the life you choose.